 City staff will refer to pollution in Hamilton’s north end, or poverty in Hamilton’s north end when they are referring to neighbourhoods well outside of the traditional north end – even when the term was used commonly to refer to all residential areas north of the CN mainline tracks.

 Those who grew up in the north end and found successful careers use the term to denote the adversity they’ve overcome and the character that was built growing up in a poor community where personal honour was the most important currency, since money was hard to come across.

-I now use North End to refer solely to the neighbourhood, or for historical context for someone who grew up north of the CN mainline and east of Lottridge.
+I now use North End to refer solely to the neighbourhood, or for historical context for someone who grew up north of the CN mainline and west of Lottridge.
 (From my own experience growing up, I see the area along Beach Road to be very different than Keith neighbourhood of Wentworth North.)

 East End and East Hamilton

 East End is an interesting term to define both geographically and for social meaning.